Natural Gas Processing Projects Take Off in U.S.

 In Colorado, DCP Midstream LLC (NYSE:DCP) (Denver, Colorado) is in the final stages of planning for its 200 million-cubic-foot-per-day Phase II expansion of its O’Connor processing plant in Kersey, Colorado.
 Saulsbury Industries is providing EPC on the project, which is expected to kick off soon and be completed in the third quarter of this year.

-These are just a few of the more than 100 active capital natural gas processing projects being tracked by Industrial Info in the U.S. For more information or details on how to subscribe to our Project Platform, contact member services at (713) 783-5147.
+These are just a few of the more than 100 active capital natural gas processing projects being tracked by Industrial Info in the U.S.

 For more information and the latest Oil & Gas news, please subscribe to the IIR blog.